haydn-jones/haydn-jones.github.io/content/posts/The-Launch-of-WaifuXL.md

 ## The Website

 ### The Not-Backend
 Previously we mentioned that rather than running the models on a backend in the cloud, we're serving you the models for execution on your machine--how is this done?
-The [Onnx Runtime](https://onnxruntime.ai/) is an open source project aiming to accelerate maching learning training across a wide variety of frameworks, devices, and deployment targets--one of these targets being the web through a WebAssembly backend.
+The [Onnx Runtime](https://onnxruntime.ai/) is an open source project aiming to accelerate machine learning training across a wide variety of frameworks, devices, and deployment targets--one of these targets being the web through a WebAssembly backend.
 After exporting the model to the `onnx` format we simply serve the model to you and their backend will take care of the rest.
 Best of all it supports SIMD acceleration and multithreading.

 ### The Upscaling Lifecycle
 Generally, the lifecycle of WaifuXL can be described as taking in an input image, loading in the model, running the model on the image, and then creating an output image from the model results.
-There are more granular steps in this process that provide various tools and functionality, such as image chunking and GIF de/restructring.
+There are more granular steps in this process that provide various tools and functionality, such as image chunking and GIF de/restructuring.

 In order to efficiently pass data between different services and UI components, all of the images are represented throughout the lifecycle as Data URIs.
 If you're not familiar, data URIs are a long string that basically provides a text encoding of a file, so they allow for you to store the image purely as a string.
 They begin with a small section describing the file format (`data:image/gif` or `data:image/png`), and then a long string that encodes the actual file contents.